neblic/platform/cmd/kafka-sampler/README.md

 ## Usage

 On startup, it will subscribe to all or a subset (based on your configuration) of your Kafka topics and create a `Sampler` per each one.
-No other actions are required since it will automatically register the `Samplers` with the `Control Plane` server and keep the list of `Samplers` updated if topics are added or removed.
+No other actions are required since it will automatically register the `Samplers` with Neblic's `Control Plane` server and keep the list of `Samplers` updated if topics are added or removed.
 <!--how-to-end-->

 <!--ref-start-->